Michael Bourke

 Michael Gay Bourke (born 28 November 1941) was the second area and third overall Bishop of Wolverhampton from 1993 until 2007.

 Education and career

-Bourke studied Modern Languages at Corpus Christi College, Cambridge and then Theology at Cambridge and Tübingen before training for the ministry at Cuddesdon Theological College.
-He was ordained in 1967, and began his ordained ministry as a curate at St James’ Grimsby after which he spent 22 years in Hertfordshire and Bedfordshire in the Diocese of St Albans rising to be Archdeacon of Bedford (1986–1993), until his ordination to the episcopate.
-From 1996 to 2006 he was Anglican Co-Chairman of the Meissen Commission, the body which oversees the relationship between the Church of England and the Protestant Church of Germany (EKD), Bourke has lived in Hereford diocese, and is an honorary Assistant Bishop in that diocese (as retired bishops usually are).
+Son of Gordon and Hilda Bourke, Bourke studied Modern Languages at Corpus Christi College, Cambridge and then Theology at Cambridge and Tübingen before training for the ministry at Cuddesdon Theological College.
+He was ordained in 1967, and began his ordained ministry as a curate at St James’ Grimsby after which he spent 22 years in Hertfordshire and Bedfordshire in the Diocese of St Albans, as priest-in-charge of Panshanger Conventional District (a Local Ecumenical Project) at Welwyn Garden City (1971-1978) and vicar of All Saints, Southill, Bedfordshire (1978-1986), rising to be Archdeacon of Bedford (1986–1993), until his ordination to the episcopate.
+From 1996 to 2006 he was Anglican Co-Chairman of the Meissen Commission, the body which oversees the relationship between the Church of England and the Protestant Church of Germany (EKD), Bourke has in retirement lived in Hereford diocese, at Little Stretton, Shropshire and is an honorary Assistant Bishop in that diocese (as retired bishops usually are).

 Personal life

 Bourke married in 1968 Elizabeth Bieler.
 They have a son and daughter.

 Bourke is a keen amateur astronomer, and counts star-gazing as amongst his chief spare-time pursuits.
 He has been an outspoken advocate of gay rights in both church and society, and has actively opposed institutional homophobia in all organisations, including the Church.